Ben-D-Anderson/InstantReplay/README.md

 ## Encountering Issues

-If at any point you encounter issues with InstantReplay (whether that be installing, using or developing the plugin) open a [support request](https://github.com/Ben-D-Anderson/InstantReplay/issues/new?assignees=Ben-D-Anderson&labels=support&template=support-request.md&title=) under the [issues tab](https://github.com/Ben-D-Anderson/InstantReplay/issues) and I'll be happy to help.
+If, at any point, you encounter issues with InstantReplay (whether that be installing, using or developing the plugin) open a [support request](https://github.com/Ben-D-Anderson/InstantReplay/issues/new?assignees=Ben-D-Anderson&labels=support&template=support-request.md&title=) under the [issues tab](https://github.com/Ben-D-Anderson/InstantReplay/issues) and I'll be happy to help.
 You should